Sondergerät SG104 "Münchhausen": Planned use

-The Gerät 104 was planned to be mounted on airplanes for attacking naval targets in a manner as follows; upon arriving to the zone of operation, the aircraft equipped with the Gerät 104 would initiate a dive with an angle of attack between 50° and 80° from the horizontal, firing at an altitude between 6,000 and 2, 000 meters.
-The flight time of the projectile could range from 16.0 seconds for a shot from an altitude of 6,000 meters at a 50° angle to 4.4 seconds for a shot from 2000 meters at an 80° angle.
-The purpose of such a high angle of attack was likely to allow the projectile to penetrate the ship's deck, where the ship's armor, if there was any, would have been much thinner than the armor on its sides.
+The Gerät 104 was planned to be mounted on airplanes for attacking naval targets in a manner as follows; upon arriving to the zone of operation, the aircraft equipped with the Gerät 104 would initiate a dive with an angle of attack between 50° and 80° from the horizontal, firing at an altitude between 6,000 and 2,000 meters.
+The flight time of the projectile could range from 16.0 seconds for a shot from an altitude of 6,000 meters at a 50° angle to 4.4 seconds for a shot from 2,000 meters at an 80° angle.
+The purpose of such a high angle of attack was likely to allow the projectile to penetrate the ship's deck, where for most warships the armor, if any, was much thinner than the armor on its sides.
 Prior to impact, the velocity of the projectile was projected to range between 449 and 468 m/s (1,616 to 1,674 km/h).